Arcona 50 |

 The interior layout is very similar but due to the bigger beam, the interior volume is bigger on the Arcona, with special relevance for the two aft cabins that are not only wider but higher because they include the space under the cockpit seats.

-with lots of storage.
-I find it more cozy and with enough space:
+The X4-9 interior is less imposing, with a smaller height but also with lots of storage.
+I find it more cozy and with enough space: a boat-like interior versus a more house-like interior. |

 The Arcona 50 costs standard at the shipyard, without VAT, 844240 €, and the X4-9 MKII costs 696000 euros, as announced by Yacht.de, even if the price seems too low, if compared to Arcona.